khanlou/Meridian/Documentation/04 - URL Parameters.md

         .on(.post("/invoices/\(\.invoiceID)/update_state"))

 URL parameters don't support optionality.
 If a Responder can sometimes require a URL parameter, and sometimes not, it might be better expressed as two Responders.

+Note: URL parameter keys get their identity from the name of the type.
+This means that if you try to use two URL parameter keys (even at different keypaths) with the same type (`InvoiceIDParameter`, in the above case), they will collide and only one of them will come through.
+To avoid this, create a new type conforming to `URLParameterKey`, so that their identities will be different.